 It’s often said that at work, safety is everyone’s concern.
 It would follow suit then, that employees should be free to report safety concerns they see in the workplace.
 In fact, Section 50 of Ontario’s Occupational Health and Safety Act (the “Act”) states:

 50 (1) No employer or person acting on behalf of an employer shall, (a) dismiss or threaten to dismiss a worker; (b) discipline or suspend or threaten to discipline or suspend a worker; (c) impose any penalty upon a worker; or (d) intimidate or coerce a worker, because the worker has acted in compliance with this Act or the regulations or an order made thereunder, has sought the enforcement of this Act or the regulations or has given evidence in a proceeding in respect of the enforcement of this Act or the regulations or in an inquest under the Coroners Act.
 R.S.O.
 1990, c.
 O.1, s.
 50 (1).

 I am not satisfied that the (employee’s) termination was solely due to business reasons.
 The timing of the termination of the (employee’s) employment is suspicious.
 Given that the (employee) was fired shortly after he raised directly health and safety concerns, there is a heavy onus on (the employer) to explain the suspicious circumstances.
 The legitimacy of the termination becomes even more doubtful when (the employer’s) stated business reason, lack of work, apparently existed for some time prior to the applicant’s articulation of health and safety concerns.
 According to the employer’s evidence, it knew at the earliest by February 1, 2018, and definitely by February 14, 2018, that it wasn’t successful in gaining the additional building.
 In February, (the manager) was tasked with deciding which employee would be released.
 Moreover, the employer provided the (employee) with a raise effective March 5, 2018, confirming his successful completion of the probationary period.
 On the same day, the regional manager’s internal email response on its face indicates that (another employee) would be laid off soon for lack of work, after having raised health and safety concerns.
 Two days later, on March 7, 2018, the (employee) had his performance assessment, at which time he articulated several health and safety concerns.
 It was only after this point that the (employee’s) employment was terminated.

+The board found it could not be convinced that the decision o terminate the employee was unrelated, at least in part, to his having exercised his rights under Section 50 of the Act.
+The employee was awarded eight weeks pay, plus $500 in additional damages.
 Employment law disputes, especially those involving wrongful dismissal, can be expensive and stressful to deal with.
-The exceptional employment law team at Arbesman Hamilton LLP represent both employees and employers in employment law matters and workplace disputes.
+The exceptional employment law team at NULaw represent both employees and employers in employment law matters and workplace disputes.
 We help employers draft employment contracts designed to clearly lay out each party’s rights and responsibilities.
 We also help employees understand if the terms of their contract have been violated or fulfilled when an dispute arises.
 Please call us at 416-481-5604 or contact us online to see how we can help with your employment law issues today.